raven6724/decodedscents/WORKER_PROTOCOLS.md

 - Can I trace the note pyramid to the official brand source?
 - Is the match percentage defensible against multiple community sources, not just one enthusiastic reviewer?
 - If a perfumer is credited, was that verified in a source we trust?
+- **Which concentration is each source actually talking about?** (§12.9)
+- **Does this dupe already appear elsewhere in the DB, and do the two pyramids agree?** (§12.8)

 **If any answer is uncertain, revise before deploying.**

+### 12.8 Fabrication Shapes — Detection Patterns

+Established across the July 2026 audits (Narciso, Eros, Khamrah, Azzaro TMW, Bleu de Chanel).
+Fabricated note data is not random; it arrives in three shapes, each with a mechanical tell that does not require domain intuition to spot.

+#### Shape 1 — Dupe notes copied from the original

+The dupe's pyramid is identical or near-identical to the original's own pyramid, and `sharedNotes` lists essentially everything.

+- **Caught:** Maison Alhambra Carlton on the corrupted Azzaro TMW Intense entry — byte-identical notes, all seven listed as shared.
+Khamrah on Armani Stronger With You Intensely — the dupe slot carried SWYI's own notes (Cognac, Rum top; Praline, Sandalwood base).
+- **Tell:** `sharedNotes.length` equals the dupe's total note count, or the two pyramids match position for position.
+Real dupes never match molecule for molecule; if they did they would be counterfeits, not dupes.

+#### Shape 2 — Dupe notes reshaped toward the target

+The same dupe appears elsewhere in the DB carrying its real pyramid.
+The instance on the suspect entry has been edited to sit closer to its target.

+- **Caught:** Lattafa Raghba.
+On Mugler Angel it carries its genuine Fragrantica notes — Cassia, Cinnamon / Honey, Vanilla / Patchouli, Oud, Tonka Bean, Amber.
+On the corrupted TMW entry it carried Cardamom, Cinnamon / Toffee, Tobacco / Amberwood, Vanilla, Tonka Bean.
+Same fragrance, two pyramids, one of them invented.
+- **Tell:** cross-DB comparison.
+A single fragrance can only have one note pyramid.
+Two different ones means one is fabricated.

+#### Shape 3 — Original notes copied from a clone

+The inverse of Shape 1, and the hardest to see: the **original's** pyramid is actually a clone's pyramid.

+- **Caught:** the duplicate `chanel bleu de chanel edp` entry carried Maison Alhambra Maître de Blue's pyramid.
+Iso E Super, Vetiver and White Musk are all in Maître de Blue and none are in Chanel's EDP, and the entry omitted the EDP's signature Incense / Amber / Amberwood base entirely.
+- **Tell:** the original's notes fail to match Fragrantica ground truth *and* match a known clone's.
+Always verify originals against Fragrantica, not only dupes — an original is the reference every similarity number on that entry is measured against, so a corrupted original silently corrupts every dupe beneath it.

+#### Standing detection routine

+**When any entry looks suspicious, audit every appearance of that name across the whole DB before changing anything.** The Khamrah audit began as one questionable entry on Naxos and surfaced five appearances, four of them phantom.
+The TMW audit began as a duplicate-key cleanup and surfaced a corrupted entry hosting three bad dupes.
+Scope the audit to the name, not to the entry that raised the flag.

+### 12.9 Flanker Conflation Trap

+**When an original has multiple flankers, the dupe market targets the flankers, and community sources blur the names.** A dupe claim is not usable until it is pinned to a specific concentration.

+Worked examples:

+- **Azzaro The Most Wanted** is three distinct fragrances: EDP Intense (2021, Cardamom / Toffee Caramel / Amberwood), Parfum (2022, Ginger / Woodsy Notes / Bourbon Vanilla), and an EDT Intense (2024, Bergamot / Lavender / Liquor, Moss).
+SEO articles blur them freely — one titled "Asad by Lattafa" had a body entirely about Asad Bourbon, and another called Lattafa Asad "king of the Most Wanted dupe world" when Asad is in fact a Sauvage Elixir dupe (and is correctly placed as one in our DB at 89%).
+- **Stronger With You** is five: the base, Intensely, Absolutely, Leather, and Parfum.
+Fragrance World Proud of You Absolute clones *Absolutely*.
+Rayhaan Corium clones *Leather*.
+Al Wataniah Eternal Fayyad clones the *Parfum*.
+After two full research passes, Stronger With You **Intensely** has zero verifiable dupes — the entire market targets its siblings.
+It ships with an honest empty state.
+- **Bleu de Chanel** is four: EDT, EDP, Parfum, L'Exclusif.
+Maître de Blue's target is disputed across the first three by different reviewers, which is why it entered at 86% with the dispute stated plainly in `whySimilar`.

+**Rule:** before assigning a similarity number, establish which concentration each source is describing.
+If a source does not say, the claim is not evidence.
+A flanker-rich brand is a signal to slow down, not to trust the volume of hits.

+### 12.10 Source Quality Register

+Sources that have been tested against our own research and either earned trust or failed it.
+Add to this list as new sources are encountered.

+**Trusted (Tier A/B)** — used repeatedly and held up:
+- Fragrantica reviews, especially owner-of-both side-by-side comparisons.
+The strongest single evidence type we have.
+- Parfumo dedicated reviews — consistently structured, honest about gaps.
+- ScentClones — dedicated dupe lists and blind tests.
+- Melissa Jane Lee brand dupe lists — comprehensive and community-vetted.
+- PickMyClone, Parfumei — aggregated community scoring.
+- Decant retailers that stock **both** the original and the alternative — they have no incentive to overstate, and they rank against each other (this is how Nusuk Ateeq was ranked above Voux Elegante).

+**Failed (Tier D) — do not cite:**
+- **Fragrenza.** Sells its own house fragrances under dupe-adjacent names (Divino, Selvaggio, Adeline, Empress, Pretty Girl).
+Their "one of the closest alternatives available" claims are self-serving marketing, not evidence.
+Failed twice: the Divino/Bleu de Chanel claim that put a wrong-brand entry in our DB, and a Stronger With You alternatives list composed entirely of their own products with internal template text left in the published page.
+- **Skinsort.** Matches on ingredient lists and product attributes, not scent.
+Produced Juliette Has A Gun's Juliette at a "99% ingredient match" for Azzaro TMW, Britney Spears Circus Fantasy at 89%, and Maison Margiela Replica Jazz Club at 93% for Bleu de Chanel EDT (partly on the grounds that both contain SPF).
+Structurally incapable of assessing similarity.
+Not evidence in any form.
+- **Retailer marketing copy generally.** "Some retailers even suggest it replicates up to 98% of the original" is not a source.
+Cross-reference §12.6 item 2 for Perfume.com and AI-generated Amazon listing descriptions.

+**The general principle:** a source that profits from the claim it is making is Tier D regardless of how confident it sounds.
+This is the same rule that excluded Perfume Parlour's Blue Enchantment claim during the Blue Talisman research (2026-07-13).

 ---